 But what if you don’t recall changing anything?
 What if you can still browse to the file in Windows Explorer and it’s still there just as you left it?
 Well, SOLIDWORKS still has to follow a search routine and perhaps something changed on your server.
 Maybe a folder was renamed or moved?

-Here is the actual search routine that SolidWorks follows to find the referenced components when assemblies and drawings are opened: 2014 Help – Search Routine
+Here is the actual search routine that SolidWorks follows to find the referenced components when assemblies and drawings are opened: Search Routine for Referenced Documents – SOLIDWORKS Help

 Could you follow all those steps?
 Not exactly as simple as just looking for the file in the last folder it was saved.
 That’s because SolidWorks has a complex search routine where it actually has to fail 12 steps before it asks you to browse for the file.
 But it’s not going to search through your entire hard drive or network to find one small part file.
 That would take way too long, unless you are using the magic of SOLIDWORKS PDM.